 Androgen Receptor Binding of FL-DEP Extracts by Fluorescence Polarization

 The androgen assay employed was purchased from InVitrogen and is based on the same biophysical principles as the estrogen binding assay.
-In this case we used the strong androgen R1881 as the standard because testosterone is a regulated substance and we were not able to acquire it as a standard.
-R1881 is an accepted strong agonist for this assay.
+In this case, we used the strong androgen R-1881 as the standard because testosterone is a regulated substance and we were not able to acquire it as a standard.
+R-1881 is an accepted strong agonist for this assay.

 Figure 4 shows a typical standard curve for the androgen binding assay.
 Figure 5 shows the results we obtained for the various water samples.
-IN the case of the SPMD extracts there were at least two dilutions that could be used to quantify the bioanalytical equivalencies and as can be seen from the plot, the values obtained were equivalent.
+In the case of the SPMD extracts, there were at least two dilutions that could be used to quantify the bioanalytical equivalencies and as can be seen from the plot, the values obtained were equivalent.